bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 ```

 If you are using custom Bootstrap SCSS, you can disable automatic inclusion of Bootstrap and
-BootstrapVue pre-compiled CSS files by setting the folliwing option(s) to `false`:
+BootstrapVue pre-compiled CSS files by setting the following option(s) to `false`:

 ```js
 {